catmaid/CATMAID/sphinx-doc/source/installation.rst

     ./create_configuration.py

-This will output some suggested Apache configuration in the terminal, and generate the files ``django.wsgi`` and ``settings.py`` in ``/home/alice/catmaid/django/projects/mysite``.
+This will output some suggested Nginx and Apache configuration in the terminal, and generate the files ``django.wsgi`` and ``settings.py`` in ``/home/alice/catmaid/django/projects/mysite``.